Record office policies and deposits

 • the archivist considers that the records would be more appropriately stored in another repository

-• the archivist considers that the records should not be permanently preserved in a record repository
+• the archivist considers that the records should not be permanently preserved in an archive repository

-• the records are readily separable from other archives and records in the North Yorkshire County Record Office
+• the records are readily separable from other archives and records in the Record Office

 • the owners of the records agree to the method of disposal

-This policy document was issued in April 2017.
-It will be reviewed and updated as necessary, and at least every five years.
+This policy document was issued in January 2025.
+It will be reviewed and updated as necessary, and at least every three years.

 Record office appraisal policy